 U-Explore provide careers guidance solutions for schools and colleges using LMI for All in Start

 SACU is an online source of careers information for young people, parents, teachers and careers advisors

 The links below provides information on the future for employment within the Greater Merseyside Area.

-The four primary growth sectors within the region:
+The six primary growth sectors within the region: